Hand Surgeon Perth

 When to see a hand surgeon?

-Hands are complex structures with many different tissues including bones, muscles, nerves, blood vessels, and specialised skin.
-Plastic surgeons are well equipped to look after the complexities of hand trauma, degenerative conditions of the hand, and tumours involving the hand.
-When you have pain in your hand or wrist, sometimes you can treat it with rest, ice, and painkillers.
-But other times, hand surgery might be needed.
+Hands are intricate structures made up of various tissues, including bones, muscles, nerves, blood vessels, and specialised skin.
+Plastic surgeons are highly skilled in managing the complexities of hand trauma, degenerative conditions, and tumours affecting the hand.
+While conditions such as pain in the hand or wrist may be managed with rest, ice, and pain medication, there are times when surgical intervention may be required.

 Dr Jeremy Rawlins, Hand Surgeon Perth